 How Does It Compare?

-Magnesium Ascorbyl Phosphate
+What is Magnesium Ascorbyl Phosphate?

 How Does It Compare?

-Ascorbyl glucoside is a water-soluble form of vitamin C that combines glucose and ascorbic acid.
-It promotes collagen production, fights free radicals, brightens complexion, and helps even skin tone.
+Ascorbyl glucoside is a water-soluble derivative formed by bonding glucose to ascorbic acid.
+It promotes collagen production, fights free radicals, brightens the complexion, and helps even skin tone.
+This version of vitamin C is in products made by The Ordinary, La Roche-Posay, Clinique, Dermalogica, and Drunk Elephant.

 How Does it Compare?

-- Reduces melatonin synthesis by 80%
+- Reduces melanin synthesis by 80%

 - Eliminates age spots in 16 weeks